Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs: Experiments

 In order to answer the second question, we compare \textsc{Decades} with three previously published methods: \textsc{Cadence}~\cite{amin2019cadence} and the language model of~\cite{tuor2018recurrent} (referred to as W-BEM) are closest to our approach, making them the most relevant references.
 In particular, they both aim to fully address the combinatorics of events, not restricting themselves to pairwise interactions or entity-centric modelling.
-However, they focus only on the authentications, which is a key difference from our approach.
+However, they focus only on authentications, whereas jointly modelling several event types is a key feature of our approach.
 We also include the graph-based model of~\cite{bowman2020detecting} (referred to as \textsc{GraphAI}), which differs by only modelling pairwise user-user and user-host interactions.
 Note that sec2graph~\cite{leichtnam2020sec2graph} and the pattern-based approach of~\cite{siadati2017detecting} would have been interesting baselines, but they both rely on explicit attributes of the entities, which are not available in the LANL dataset.
 The open-source implementation of W-BEM was used for the experiments.
 We reimplemented \textsc{GraphAI} based on~\cite{bowman2020detecting} and further precisions obtained from the authors.
 Finally, \textsc{Cadence} was implemented based only on \cite{amin2019cadence} since the authors did not respond to our requests for code.
 As for hyperparameters, we reused those provided in the corresponding papers, except when different values gave better results.